 To be considered for the possibility of a Medical Withdrawal, a student and his/her disability must be evaluated by a Health Center Director.
-Only a Medical Director or the Director of Counseling and Psychiatric Services may authorize a Medical Withdrawal.
+Only a Medical Director or the Director of Counseling Services may authorize a Medical Withdrawal.

 Medical Withdrawals are only considered for debilitating physical or mental illnesses.